oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 - List the shapes that may be used for a particular image type: *knife oci shape list*
 - List the availability domains for your tenancy: *knife oci ad list*

-How to setup the knife-oci plugin can be found [here] (https://medium.com/oracledevs/using-oracles-chef-plugin-to-provision-resource-in-oracle-cloud-infrastructure-5891100e20ab).
+How to setup the knife-oci plugin can be found [here](https://medium.com/oracledevs/using-oracles-chef-plugin-to-provision-resource-in-oracle-cloud-infrastructure-5891100e20ab).
+See the [OCI documentation for chef][chef_plugin].
-OCI documentation for chef is available here: [chef_plugin]

-### **Helm**
+### Helm

 Helm helps you manage Kubernetes applications: Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
 Charts are easy to create, version, share, and publish so you can avoid copy-and-paste.